microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution02.md

     - Enter Resource Group location
     - Enter deployment prefix (environment name)

-    **Note:** You should receive the following acknowledgement at the end of deployment.
+    **NOTE:** You should receive the following acknowledgement at the end of deployment.
     ```bash
     HL7 Ingest Platform has successfully been deployed to group wth-fhir on Sat, Oct 31, 2020 11:26:59 PM
     Please note the following reference information for future use: